Jac-Zac/Stat_Missing_Data_Project/README.md

     - [ ] Some other possible ideas
 - [ ] Test on more complex synthetic_datasets so that the GAM and Trees can shine
 - [ ] Put everything in a cleaner and presentable format
+- [ ] Implement the function to compute wasserstein distance (and Jensen-Shannon divegence?)
 - [ ] Review functions inside [`synthetic_data.R`](src/synthetic_data.R)
 - [x] Review functions inside [`missing_data.R`](src/missing_data.R)